canghel/placenta/docs/README.md

 ## Quantitative Results

 The results of this preliminary work are very promising.
-We used the Matthews Correlation Coefficient (MCC)
+We use the Matthews Correlation Coefficient (MCC)

 <!-- MCC = \frac{TP \times TN - FP \times FN}{\sqrt{(TP + FP)(TP + FN)(TN + FP)(TN + FN)}} -->